mimuw-distributed-systems-group/cmemu/README.md

 Flash or GPRAM or SRAM, supports the line buffer and Cache to be on or off (the in-Core store buffer has to be disabled).

-- **Tier 1**: is a functional and cycle-accurate model of selected other features of Cortex-M3 and TI CC2650: interrupts, the in-Core store buffer, sleep modes, RTC, PRCM, GPIO, etc. These are operational but might not be modeled in full yet.
+- **Tier 1**: is a cycle-accurate model of selected other features of Cortex-M3 and TI CC2650: interrupts, the in-Core store buffer, sleep modes, RTC, PRCM, GPIO, etc. These are operational but might not be modeled in full yet.
+Moreover, emulation of userspace programs of two other chips: Cortex-M4-based TI CC2652 (limited to the ARMv-7M architecture) and Cortex-M3-based STM32F100 are currently at this tier.

 - **Tier 2**: is an experimental model of selected remaining features of TI CC2650 like RF core.
 These are under development, so they might be only partially operational.